bpaauwe/wdpoly/README.md

    * https://linuxconfig.org/raspbian-gnu-linux-upgrade-from-jessie-to-raspbian-stretch-9
 2. This has only been tested with ISY 5.0.13 so it is not guaranteed to work with any other version.

+## Configuring Weather Display

+The Weather Display software must be configured to output its data over UDP for this node server to function.
+To configure Weather Display, go to the control panel and select "FTP & Connections METAR/NOAA"

+The default multicast IP address of 231.31.31.31 is fine, but if you change it here, then you'll also have to change the node server configuration to match.
+Depending on how you're running Polyglot, you may need to set a port number > 1000. non-root accounts are not able to use ports below 1000 on Linux systems.
+Best to set this to something larger, 1333 works.

+In the 'Server enabled (connected to weather station) section there are a series of check boxes.
+Set those as appropriate for your station but make sure "Send complete clientraw" is checked

+Toggle the server to enabled (switch button on left should be green) and turn on the main networking switch (switch button on right should be green).

+You may have to restart Weather Display for these changes to fully take effect.

 # Upgrading

 Open the Polyglot web page, go to nodeserver store and click "Update" for "WeatherFlow".